 At the appointment, the following documents are required as originals and two photocopies each:

-- Completed name declaration form (please write in capital letters and do not sign the form)
+- Completed name declaration form (please fill out in German and do not sign the form) which can be downloaded below

 - Valid passports for both spouses/civil partners (or German identity card/ Personalausweis)